Ben Harney: Life and career

 Harney is generally said to have been born in Louisville, Kentucky.
 Although some sources put his birthplace as Nashville, Tennessee, according to his father's military records he was born in Memphis, Tennessee.
-In the past some have claimed that Harney was African-American and early in his career he is said to have played with African-American theater troupes.
+In the past some have falsely claimed that Harney was African-American, and early in his career, he was rumored to have played with African-American theater troupes.
 But, W.C.
-Handy referred to him as "white".
-All photographic and contemporary accounts show that Harney was light skinned with red hair.
-He married and lived in white society and always represented himself as White.
+Handy correctly referred to him as White.
+All photographic and contemporary accounts show that Harney was of European descent.
+He married and lived in White society and always represented himself as White.
 Furthermore, his well-documented family background conclusively proves his ethnicity.
 Harney was the son of Benjamin Mills Harney, a veteran of both the Mexican–American War and the Civil War, and his second wife Margaret Wellington Draffin, daughter of a prominent Kentucky lawyer.
 His grandfather was John Hopkins Harney, the first mathematics professor at Indiana University and author of the first algebra textbook ever published in the United States.
 His uncle William Wallace Harney was a renowned journalist and author.
 He counted two prominent U.S. generals as distant cousins: Lew Wallace and William Selby Harney.

 Harney's tunes "You've Been a Good Old Wagon but You Done Broke Down", "Mister Johnson, Turn Me Loose", and "Cake Walk In The Sky" were big hits in the late 1890s.
 In 1896, the cover of Ben Harney's song "You've Been a Good Old Wagon but You Done Broke Down", stated that Harney was the "Original Introducer to the Stage of the Now Popular 'Rag Time' in Ethiopian Song."
-This was one of the earliest known references to ragtime on sheet music and some sources have regarded the composition as being the first published rag.
+This was the earliest known references to ragtime on sheet music and some sources have regarded the composition as being the first published rag.
 The sheet music version of "Cake Walk in the Sky" provided the first written out example of vocal ragging (early scat).
 A recording of Harney singing "The Wagon" (see below), although recorded many years later, in 1925, fits early accounts of Harney's, then, very remarkable vocal style and suggests that Harney was singing very authentic sounding blues back in the 1890s.
 "Cake Walk in the Sky" was published by M. Witmark & Sons in New York in 1899.
 On the cover to the sheet music, "Cake Walk in the Sky" is described as a "March A La Ragtime" and as "A Rag-Time Nightmare".